 The dish soap in this mixture also breaks down the bodies of soft-bodied pests, such as aphids.

-To use your garlic oil spray, first test by spraying an inconspicuous part of the plant to see if your mixture harms it at all.
+Before using this spray test it by spraying an inconspicuous part of the plant.
 If there are no signs of yellowing or other leaf damage after a day or two, it is safe to use.
 If there is leaf damage, dilute the mixture with more water and try the test again.
-Once you have determined that it won't harm your plant, spray the entire plant, paying special attention to the undersides of leaves.
+Once you have determined that it won't harm your plant, spray the entire plant, paying particular attention to the undersides of leaves.